rishiraj/instructify/README.md

 ## Functionality Overview 🔍

 ### `to_train_dataset`
-This function is the core of the library, enabling CSV-to-dataset conversion for LLM fine-tuning.
+This function is the core of the library, enabling both CSV and Hugging Face dataset conversion for LLM fine-tuning.

 #### Parameters:
-- **`csv_path`**: Path to the input CSV file.
+- **`data_source`**: Path to the input CSV file or Hugging Face dataset identifier.
 - **`system`** *(optional)*: Column name for system messages (e.g., instructions for the model).
 - **`user`**: Column name for user messages (default: `'user'`).
 - **`assistant`**: Column name for assistant messages (default: `'assistant'`).